forseti-security/forseti-security/CONTRIBUTING.md

     $ git merge upstream/master
     ```

-4. Create a new local development branch that will contain your feature,
-or bug fix.
+4. Create a new local development branch for your feature or bug fix.

     ```
     $ git checkout -b <my_development_branch>